anttisalonen/progbook/rst/redis.rst

 Redis should now be running and accepting TCP/IP connections.
 You can leave it running as we try to connect to it using Python.

 *Exercise*: Download, compile and start Redis.
+Feel free to take a look at the code while you're at it.

 Python Redis client
 ===================